Mustafizur Rahman (general): Early life and education

-Rahman was born on 20 January 1941 in Rangpur of Bengal Presidency, British India (now in Rangpur Division, Bangladesh) to Muhammad Abdus Sattar a clerk at Rangpur Town Hall and Zarina Khatun.
+Rahman was born on 20 January 1941 in Rangpur of Bengal Presidency, British India (now in Rangpur Division, Bangladesh), to Muhammad Abdus Sattar, a clerk at Rangpur Town Hall, and Zarina Khatun.

-Rahman obtained his bachelor's degree thrice, in Science and Applied Science in 1958 and 1960 from Carmichael College and furthermore, Bachelor of Engineering at the East Pakistan University of Engineering and Technology in 1965.
-Rahman enlisted voluntarily to Pakistan Military Academy in Kakul at the eve of Indo-Pakistani war of 1965 through the Pakistan emergency war cadre in Inter Services Selection Board and was commissioned in to the army in 1966 with the Corps of Engineers.
+Rahman obtained three bachelor's degrees: in science and applied science in 1958 and 1960 from Carmichael College and a Bachelor of Engineering at the East Pakistan University of Engineering and Technology in 1965.
+Rahman enlisted voluntarily in the Pakistan Military Academy in Kakul on the eve of the Indo-Pakistani war of 1965 through the Pakistan emergency war cadre in the Inter Services Selection Board and was commissioned into the army in 1966 with the Corps of Engineers.
 He was one of the trailblazing graduates of the Bangladesh Defence Services Command and Staff College in 1979.

 Military career

 Rahman commanded a riverine engineers company at East Pakistan in the rank of lieutenant and was promoted to captain in December 1970.
-During the Operation Searchlight, Rahman was posted as assistant garrison engineer staff at Comilla Cantonment and was one of the Bengali officers who revolted against the Pakistan army.
-He enlisted to the newly formed Bangladesh army on 26 March 1971.
+During Operation Searchlight, Rahman was posted as assistant garrison engineer staff at Comilla Cantonment and was one of the Bengali officers who revolted against the Pakistan army.
+He enlisted in the newly formed Bangladesh army on 26 March 1971.

 Bangladesh Liberation War

-During the Liberation War, Rahman was posted as company commander of Bravo company of Sector VIII which was stationed near Darshana.
-As sub-commander of the Mukti Bahini, most of Rahman's company was composed of partisans which were involved in commando and guerrilla warfare.
-He was injured on 13 November 1971 a month before the independence of Bangladesh.
-He was awarded Bir Bikrom, the third highest gallantry award of Bangladesh.
+During the Liberation War, Rahman was posted as company commander of Bravo Company of Sector VIII, which was stationed near Darshana.
+As sub-commander of the Mukti Bahini, most of Rahman's company was composed of partisans who were involved in commando and guerrilla warfare.
+He was injured on 13 November 1971, a month before the independence of Bangladesh.
+He was awarded the Bir Bikrom, the third-highest gallantry award of Bangladesh.

 Post war

-Rahman was soon promoted to the rank of major and was posted as brigade major of 55th Infantry Brigade in 1972.
+Rahman was soon promoted to the rank of major and was posted as brigade major of the 55th Infantry Brigade in 1972.
 He was soon upgraded to the rank of lieutenant colonel in 1973 and was the chief engineer of Dhaka and Bogra Cantonment.
-Rahman furthermore instructed at Engineers school at Qadirabad Cantonment and graduated from the Royal School of Military Engineering in 1975.
+Rahman furthermore instructed at the Engineers school at Qadirabad Cantonment and graduated from the Royal School of Military Engineering in 1975.
 He was one of the pioneer officers of the 66th Infantry Division, commanding an engineers battalion and later serving as colonel administrative at the rank of colonel in 1980.
-At army headquarters, Rahman served as director engineers branch in 1981.
-He was ameliorated to brigadier general in 1982 and was sent to Turkey as Military attaché.
-He return back to army in 1986 and commanded an infantry brigade at Comilla Cantonment.
-Soon after in 1992 he was ameliorated to major general and returned to army headquarters as master general of ordnance.
-He was later appointed as general officer commanding of 55th infantry division and area commander, Jessore area.
-Rahman returned one last time in the rank of major general to army headquarters and served as the Engineer-in-Chief in 1996.
-In December of the same year he was designated as the director general of National Security Intelligence.
+At army headquarters, Rahman served as director of the engineers branch in 1981.
+He was promoted to brigadier general in 1982 and was sent to Turkey as military attaché.
+He returned to the army in 1986 and commanded an infantry brigade at Comilla Cantonment.
+Soon afterm in 1992 he was promoted to major general and returned to army headquarters as master general of ordnance.
+He was later appointed as general officer commanding of the 55th infantry division and area commander, Jessore area.
+Rahman returned one last time in the rank of major general to army headquarters and served as the engineer-in-chief in 1996.
+In December of the same year, he was designated as the director general of National Security Intelligence.